Lake Guardian Program

-Last spring we announced the launch of our Lake Guardian Program, designed to educate homeowners and contractors on “lake-friendly” approaches to lawn care and landscaping within the Lake Charlevoix watershed, and to encourage their use.
+The Lake Guardian Program, designed to educate homeowners and contractors on “lake-friendly” approaches to lawn care and landscaping within the Lake Charlevoix watershed, and to encourage their use.
 The Lake Guardian program is the result of a growing realization that while some homeowners or businesses may engage in activities which result in harmful runoff into our lake, most do so without understanding the impact of such actions, and how they can easily be avoided or remediated.
-Over the past 12 months, a committee of LCA members has been working to finalize the details of the program, and beginning this spring we will be reaching out to recruit “lake guardians” to join the effort.

 Central to the protection of the water quality is avoiding unnecessary runoff of chemicals, fertilizers, yard waste and storm runoff, which will enter the lake and affect the water where we swim, boat and play.
 Mother Nature has created green buffer zones (“greenbelts”) to help filter water flowing into the lake.
 However, over the years much of the greenbelt protection has been eliminated, and landscaping and building plans have increased runoff, often adding harmful elements to it.
 The Lake Guardian program aims to promote proper approaches to landscaping and yard design and maintenance among homeowners and businesses alike.
 So, what does becoming a Lake Guardian entail, and why is it so important in protecting our lake?